-- The secretariat thus follows the project to the door with a focus on project progress, finances and communication.
-The goal is to ensure that the projects are realized as applied for, so that both the environment and the food industry benefit from the project’s results.
+- The secretariat thus follows the project to the door with a focus on project progress, finances, and communication.
+The goal is to ensure that the projects are realized as applied so that both the environment and the food industry benefit from the project’s results.

 Can 1st Mile help me with the application process?

 Yes, 1st Mile has experience with submitting applications for the GUDP funding program.

 1st Mile doesn’t have strict criteria in selecting projects eligible for funding, i.e. size, number of employees, stage of development, turnover, number of previous attempts in getting the funding.
 Instead, 1st Mile individually assesses the project and its participants, always keeping in mind the ability of the company to deliver information/input for the application.
 The more the company is able to deliver the technical input required, the easier it will be for 1st Mile to get the required information for applying.

 How much of my time does 1st Mile require to apply for a GUDP call?